vkucera/analysis-framework/docs/glossary/README.md

 index column <a id="index-column" />
 : [table](#table) column, which stores the index of a table row : Example: The `Tracks` table of tracks has an index column pointing to rows of the `Collisions` table, which links each track to its collision.
-Calling the `collision` getter returns an iterator pointing to a given collision.
+: Calling the `collision` getter returns an iterator pointing to a given collision.
-Calling the `collisionId` getter returns the value of the index itself (i.e. the position of the row in the `Collisions` table).
+: Calling the `collisionId` getter returns the value of the index itself (i.e. the position of the row in the `Collisions` table).

 column getter <a id="column-getter" />
-: method that returns the value stored in the column
+: method that returns the value stored in the column.
 : Example: The value of the transverse momentum of a given `track` in the `Tracks` table is stored in the `Pt` column.
 This value can be obtained by calling the corresponding `pt` getter as `track.pt()`.

 data model <a id="table" />
 : collection of [table](#table) definitions.
-Usually defined in header files in [`DataModel`](../gettingstarted/theo2physicsrepo.md#folder-structure) directories.
+: Usually defined in header files in [`DataModel`](../gettingstarted/theo2physicsrepo.md#folder-structure) directories.

 ## Table operations